Table of Contents

-As it’s an individual allowance, if you have a partner or spouse, you can invest up to £40,000 each year to benefit from the generous tax incentives.
+As it’s an individual allowance, if you have a partner or spouse, you can invest up to £40,000 yearly to benefit from the generous tax incentives.

 Four tips to maximise your investments

 Once you’ve set up your ISA, observe the UK ISA limit and follow these four simple tips to make your money go further and help you reach your financial goals.

-Time really is your friend when it comes to investing for the future.
-Not only does it allow you to ride out short-term fluctuations in favour of long-term growth, it also allows you to take on more risk with your money.
+Time is your friend when it comes to investing for the future.
+Not only does it allow you to ride out short-term fluctuations in favour of long-term growth, but it also allows you to take on more risk with your money.
 The more risk you take, the more your money can grow – although your investments also have further to fall.
 When investing for your retirement, for example, time is a crucial factor.

 Impact of fees

 Remember that fees eat into your returns.
-Fees are a fact of life, but it’s important you understand exactly what you’re paying before you chose a provider.
+Fees are a fact of life, but it’s important that you understand precisely what you’re paying for before you choose a provider.
 Expensive fees don’t always generate the returns they promise and make it harder for investors to make a profit.
 At Moneyfarm, you can enjoy low fees.
-We’ll never charge you over 1% all in, allowing you to keep more of your money and make it go further.
+We’ll never charge you over 1.04% all-in, allowing you to keep more of your money and make it go further.

-There’s always a risk to investing, even keeping it in cash exposes you to the impact of inflation.
+There’s always a risk to investing; even keeping it in cash exposes you to the impact of inflation.
 Instead, you can manage the risk in your portfolio through diversification.
-By spreading your money across different investments, asset classes and geographies, you hope to offset any losses with gains made elsewhere in your portfolio.
+You hope to offset any losses with gains made elsewhere in your portfolio by spreading your money across different investments, asset classes, and geographies.

 Pound cost averaging

 Another way to maximise your returns is to adopt a regular investing habit.
 If you have the means, you can invest up to the individual savings account limit of 2023/24.
 When you invest, you want to buy an asset at a low price and sell it at a high price.
-It’s very difficult to time the market – even the professionals struggle – and this can weigh on your returns.
+But, unfortunately, it’s very difficult to time the market – even the professionals struggle – and this can weigh on your returns.